SharePoint 2016 installation step by step...

 If you see an error message similar to the following:

-Install-SPRSService : The term 'Install-SPRSService' is not recognized as the name of a cmdlet, function, script file, or operable program.
-Check the spelling of the name, or if a path was included, verify that the path is correct and try again.
+Install-SPRSService : The term 'Install-SPRSService' is not recognized as the name of a cmdlet, function, script file, or

-6. Run the following PowerShell command to install the service proxy.
-A successful completion of the command displays a new line in the management shell.
-No message is returned to the management shell when the command completes successfully:
+proxy.
+A successful completion of the command displays a new line in the

 7. Install-SPRSServiceProxy

-8. Run the following PowerShell command to start the service or see the following notes for instructions on how to start the service from SharePoint Central administration:
+the following notes for instructions on how to start the service from

 9. get-spserviceinstance -all |where {$_.TypeName -like "SQL Server Reporting*"} | Start-SPServiceInstance